 The main colors are gray and blue.

-• Blue represents technology, IT, logic, and engineering.
-It embodies the technical excellence of the console.
+- Blue represents technology, IT, logic, and engineering.
+It embodies the console’s technical excellence.

 The releasing company specifically designed the Wii Font inscription.
-Its smooth lines symbolized the ease of controlling the console and the ease of gameplay.
+Its smooth lines symbolized the console’s ease of control and gameplay.